• Skip to main content

 What Are Some Templates I Can Use to Plan My Academic Book Conclusion?

-Knowing information above helps you evaluate your book’s conclusion structurally and quantitatively.
+Knowing the information above helps you evaluate your book’s conclusion structurally and quantitatively.
 But it doesn’t help you know how, conceptually, to approach this section of your book.
 For that, use these templates for inspiration.

 Academic Book Conclusion Template #1: Take a New Lens on the Familiar